List of terms and acronyms you are likely to encounter when working in emergency communications.

 A digital communications system using computer terminals connected via Amateur Radio stations.
 Provides a reliable method for transmitting large amounts of data quickly and accurately.
 See also TNC.

-An add-on to Outpost that provides a windows based form that looks like the paper copies of the commonly used forms.
+An add-on to Outpost that provides a Windows browser based form that looks like the paper copies of the commonly used forms.

 A person assigned to make public statements and handle queries from the press and public.